-- General use of calculators may be restricted in certain math courses.
-Use of calculators with symbolic logic will not be allowed in any math course.. - MTH 103-104 Applied Technical Mathematics I-II (3 cr.)
+General use of calculators may be restricted in certain math courses.
+Use of calculators with symbolic logic will not be allowed in any math course.

+- MTH 103-104 Applied Technical Mathematics I-II (3 cr.)
 (3 cr.)
 Presents a review of arithmetic, elements of algebra, geometry, and trigonometry.
 Directs applications to specialty areas.
-Prerequisite for MTH 104: A placement recommendation for MTH 103 and one unit of high school mathematics or equivalent.
+Prerequisite:for MTH 104: A placement recommendation for MTH 103 and one unit of high school mathematics or equivalent.
 Lecture 3 hours per week. - MTH 120 Introduction to Mathematics (3 cr.)
 Introduces number systems, logic, basic algebra, and descriptive statistics.
 Prerequisites: Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE or MTT units or equivalent.
 One year of Algebra is recommended.
 (Intended for occupational/technical programs.)
 Lecture 3 hours per week. - MTH 154 Quantitative Reasoning (3 cr.)
 Presents topics in proportional reasoning, modeling, financial literacy and validity studies (logic and set theory).
 Focuses on the process of taking a real-world situation, identifying the mathematical foundation needed to address the problem, solving the problem and applying what is learned to the original situation.
+This is a Passport Transfer course.
+Lecture 3 hours.
+Total 3 hours per week.

-Prerequisite: Competency in MTE 1-5 as demonstrated through placement or unit completion or equivalent or Corequisite: MCR 4: Learning Support for Quantitative Reasoning Lecture 3 hours per week.
+Prerequisites: Competency in MTE 1-5 as demonstrated through placement or unit completion or equivalent or Corequisite: MCR 4: Learning Support for Quantitative Reasoning